mrkkrp/markkarpov.com/tutorial/th.md

 4 -- = 2 + 2
 ```

-This makes sense, let's see if it can handle a sum type:
+This makes sense; let's see if it can handle a sum type:

 ```haskell
 data Foo